yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 -   Format the disks as the F: drive on each of the VMs

--   Configure the virtual networks in each region to reference the IPs of the new Domain Controllers.
+-   Configure the virtual networks in each region to reference the IPs of the new Domain Controllers

 -   Run the following script on the ADVM virtual machine: